RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Practical Full System Scheduling

 \begin{theorem} The worst-case end-to-end response time $\Rup_{k}$ of task $\tau_k$ is upper bounded by the minimum of $\RupA_{k}$ and $\RupB_{k}$, i.e., $\Rup_{k} = \min (\RupA_{k}, \RupB_{k})$, where:

 and $R2_{k}$ is the smallest value that satisfies the recurrence:

-\end{theorem} \begin{proof} The calculations for $\RupA_{k}$ and $\RupB_{k}$ are extended from Lemma~\ref{lem:Rk} by noticing that the time spent on waiting for GPU and memory-copy segments to complete are {suspension segments} from the perspective of CPU execution. \end{proof} With the upper bound on the response time of a task, the following corollary follows immediately. \begin{corollary} A CPU-GPU task $\tau_k$ is schedulable under federated scheduling on virtual SMs and fixed-priority scheduling on CPU and bus, if its worst-case end-to-end response time $\Rup_{k}$ is no more than its deadline $D_k$. \end{corollary} \textbf{Computational complexity.} Note that the calculations for the worst-case response times of individual CPU and memory-copy segments, as well as one upper bound on the end-to-end response time, involves fixed-point calculation.
-Thus, the above schedulability analysis has pseudopolynomial time complexity. \SetInd{0.5em}{0.5em} \SetNlSkip{0.2em}
+\end{theorem} \begin{proof} The calculations for $\RupA_{k}$ and $\RupB_{k}$ are extended from Lemma~\ref{lem:Rk} by noticing that the time spent on waiting for GPU and memory copy segments to complete are {suspension segments} from the perspective of CPU execution. \end{proof} With the upper bound on the response time of a task, the following corollary follows immediately. \begin{corollary} A CPU-GPU task $\tau_k$ is schedulable under federated scheduling on virtual SMs and fixed-priority scheduling on CPU and bus, if its worst-case end-to-end response time $\Rup_{k}$ is no more than its deadline $D_k$. \end{corollary} \textbf{Computational complexity.} Note that the calculations for the worst-case response times of individual CPU and memory copy segments, as well as one upper bound on the end-to-end response time, involves fixed-point calculation.
+Thus, the above schedulability analysis has pseudopolynomial time complexity.
+Given the system model notation in Section \ref{sec:task_model}, the grid search on spatial partitioning of $GN$ SMs has a complexity of $min(O({GN}^{n}),O(n^{GN}))$.
+The analysis of fixed-priority tasks on the memory copy and on the CPU have a complexity of $O(m_{i}^2)$ respectively.
+Therefore, the time complexity of the entire scheduling strategy with response time analysis is \SetInd{0.5em}{0.5em} \SetNlSkip{0.2em}